 Walking and Cycling Strategy (2014) Report Purpose Relevance to the Strategy The strategy aims to increase walking and cycling opportunities in the Shire and promote healthy active lifestyles.
-Having regard to Council's vision, goals and overarching values, the following core principles will guide Council's commitment to walking and cycling: Creating walking and cycle friendly environments is integral to achieving Council's vision, goals and values Council is committed to progressively improving provision of walking and cycling environments Opportunities to maximise participation in walking and cycling will be encouraged Further development of partnerships and collaboration with relevant agencies and community groups will be critical to achieving the vision, goals and values There are no specific references to Lancefield Park in the strategy.
+Having regard to Council's vision, goals and overarching values, the following core principles will guide Council's commitment to walking and cycling: Creating walking and cycle friendly environments is integral to achieving Council's vision, goals and values Council is committed to progressively improving provision of walking and cycling environments Opportunities to maximise participation in walking and evolution will be appropriated.
+Opportunities to maximise participation in walking and cycling will be encouraged Further development of partnerships and collaboration with relevant agencies and community groups will be critical to achieving the vision, goals and values There are no specific references to Lancefield Park in the strategy.